m1kk1mouse/m1kk1mouse/README.md

 </div>

 <h2> 👨🏻‍💻 &nbsp;A Little Bit About Me</h2>
-An aspiring cybersecurity specialist, in my free time I write small projects for myself in C++ (Qt).
+Hello, I'm a beginner cybersecurity specialist, in my free time I write small projects for myself in C++ (Qt) and Python..
 A supporter of free software and a fan of Linux systems.

 <h2> :hammer_and_wrench: &nbsp;Some Tools I Have Used and Learned</h2>